GlareDB/glaredb.github.io/docs/data-sources/supported/sql-server.md

  );
 ```

-### Database options
+### Database Options

 | Field               | Description                                                    |
 | ------------------- | -------------------------------------------------------------- |
 | `connection_string` | An [ADO connection string] pointing to the SQL Server instance |

-## Connect a single table
+## Add a Single Table

-Adding an external table can be done through the [CREATE EXTERNAL TABLE]
+Add an external table with the [CREATE EXTERNAL TABLE]
 command.

 {: .important}

-> There are two equivalent formats.
-In both formats, `table-name` will be the
+> There are two equivalent forms: in both forms, `table-name` becomes the
-> name of the database inside GlareDB. `table-name` may optionally be qualified
+> name of the database inside GlareDB. `table-name` may be qualified
 > with a schema name.

 ### Table format